intel/scikit-learn-intelex/README.md

 We welcome community contributions, check our [Contributing Guidelines](https://github.com/intel/scikit-learn-intelex/blob/master/CONTRIBUTING.md) to learn more.

 ------------------------------------------------------------------------
-\* All names and brands may be claimed as the property of others.
+\* The Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.